BCIT-SoCAS/ceons/README.md

 **C:** Choose between traffic generator types (e.g., No backup, Shared backup, and Dedicated backup).
 This is the ability for a network to recover from resource failures.

+**D:** Choose a year to generate traffic based on the year selected

+**E:** The upper (left) and lower (right) limit of the erlang range.

-**D:** Amount of simulations run at each erlang (e.g. The amount of simulations run at each step specified in the field below).
+**F:** Amount of simulations run at each erlang (e.g. The amount of simulations run at each step specified in the field below).

-**E:** The steps between the given erlang range (e.g. If you have a range of 100 - 150 and the steps you input is 25, simulations would run at 100, 125, and 150).
+**G:** The steps between the given erlang range (e.g. If you have a range of 100 - 150 and the steps you input is 25, simulations would run at 100, 125, and 150).

-**F:** The upper (left) and lower (right) limit of the erlang range.

-**G:** Alpha number input determines the probability of link failure.
+**H:** Alpha number input determines the probability of link failure.

-**H:** Demands count number input is the number of demands to be simulated in the network.
+**I:** Number of requests to be simulated in the network.

-**I:** Modulation types to be used during simulation.
+**J:** Modulation types to be used during simulation.

-**J:** Allows modulation to be changed dynamically in simulation.
+**K:** Allows modulation to be changed dynamically in simulation.

-**K:** Number of candidate paths for each request to reach a destination.
+**L:** Number of candidate paths for each request to reach a destination.

+**M:** Simulation execution controls lets you start, pause and stop a simulation

+**N:** Resets the topology to the initial state (in case the topology becomes bugged).

-**L:** Allows you to send a email notification when your simulation is done as well as any errors that occurred.
+**O:** Allows you to send a email notification when your simulation is done as well as any errors that occurred.

-**M:** Begins simulation.

-**N:** Pauses and restarts the simulation.

-**O:** Cancels running simulation or reloads simulation if not running.

-**P:** Resets the topology to the initial state (in case the topology becomes bugged).

 ## 4) Live Info Pane